marianabb/concurrency/README.txt

 2/ Makefile:
  - In order to compile run make
- - In order to clean run make clean
+ - In order to clen run make clean
 In case you add other files don't forget to add them in the Makefile

 3/ OS: